mcapinsk/CAC-CAP/README.md

     ./CAC-CAP 1 1000

-such computation took three hours running on parallel 48 threads.
+such computation took three hours running on 48 parallel threads.

 2 To run the proof of Theorem 1.4 choose k from 0 to 3 and call

     ./CAC-CAP 2 k

-To produce the plot from the paper we have called
+For the result from the paper we have called

     ./CAC-CAP 2 3